larsonan/Zwyx/README.md

 print_plus_2:5
 ```

-And now you know what print.d is: it is a function taking a single argument.
+And now you know how print.line and print.d work: they are functions taking a single argument.

 ## Pointers